Egyptian cuisine: Tea

 Tea (شاي, ALA /arz/) is the national drink in Egypt, followed only distantly by coffee.
 Egyptian tea is uniformly black and sour and is generally served in a glass, sometimes with milk to make shai bi-laban (شاي بلبن).
 Tea packed and sold in Egypt is almost exclusively imported from Kenya and Sri Lanka.
 Egyptian tea comes in two varieties, koshari and sa‘idi.

 Koshari tea (شاي كشري), popular in Lower Egypt, is prepared using the traditional method of steeping black tea in boiled water and letting it sit for a few minutes.
 It is almost always sweetened with cane sugar and often flavored with fresh mint leaves.
 Koshari tea is usually light in color and flavor, with less than a half teaspoonful of tea per cup considered to be near the high end.

-Sa‘idi tea (شاي صعيدي) is a somewhat similar beverage (essentially a weaker grade, but consumed in larger quantities) drunk in Upper Egypt and among Sa'idi people elsewhere.
+Sa‘idi tea (شاي صعيدي) is drunk in Upper Egypt and among Sa'idi people elsewhere.
 It is prepared by boiling black tea with water for as long as five minutes over a strong flame.
 Sa‘idi tea is extremely strong and dark ("heavy" in Egyptian parlance), with two teaspoonfuls of tea per cup being the norm.
 It is sweetened with copious amounts of cane sugar (a necessity since the formula and method yield a very bitter tea).
 Sa‘idi tea is often black even in liquid form.

 Tea is a vital part of daily life and folk etiquette in Egypt.
 It typically accompanies breakfast in most households, and drinking tea after lunch is a common practice.
 Visiting another person's household, regardless of socioeconomic level or the purpose of the visit, entails a compulsory cup of tea; similar hospitality might be required for a business visit to the private office of someone wealthy enough to maintain one, depending on the nature of the business.
 A common nickname for tea for visitors in Egypt is "duty" (pronounced in Egyptian Arabic as "wageb"), as serving tea to a visitor is considered a duty, while anything beyond is a nicety.